 - A well-insulated house requires less heating (or cooling) to maintain a given temperature.

-- Many houses were built before insulation was widely used (and made compulsory).
+- Many houses were built before insulation was widely used or made compulsory in 1978.

 In a nutshell

 Two-thirds of current New Zealand homes were built before 1978 when it became mandatory to install insulation.